modelbashir-create/NeuroMetrica/README.md

 Update: I decided on my UI work flow. sketch UI on my Ipad after researching designs and other software, Figma for a quick mockup go, then back to swift UI to dial things in before wiring.
 UI docs will be coming and I will add license information at V2 stage.

 Update 2: Calibration per device will be a big challlenge and I dont have the expertise or resources to do that.
-Eventually I will write a calibration alogrithem that works with calorimeters.
+Eventually I will write a calibration alogrithem that works with colorimeters.
 Calibration tool will be finished after V2 but before V3 at that point I will buy a cheap calorimeter from amazon to start with, run some tests and see how close to DICOM GSDF calibration can I get on my ipad pro.

 ## V1 – Core Viewer (DICOM + NIfTI).  ---- End 2025